magento/devdocs/guides/v2.1/config-guide/bootstrap/magento-bootstrap.md

 <div class="bs-callout bs-callout-info" id="info">
 <span class="glyphicon-class">
-  <p>The assertions that the Magento application is installed and not in maintenance mode is the default behavior of the <code>\Magento\Framework\App\Bootstrap</code> class.
+  <p>The assertions that the Magento application is installed and not in maintenance mode is the default behavior of the <a href="{{ site.mage2000url }}lib/internal/Magento/Framework/App/Bootstrap.php" target="_blank">\Magento\Framework\App\Bootstrap</a> class.
 You can modify it using an entry point script when creating the bootstrap object.</p></span>
 </div>

 Sample entry point script that modifies the bootstrap object: